 Biblists are people who use the Bible as their sole source of truth for spiritual knowledge.

-At Biblists.com Clayton Carlson and Clay Kessler explore biblical understanding and knowledge.
+At Biblists.com Clayton Carlson and Clay Kessler explore and grow in biblical understanding and knowledge.

 We believe it is helpful for those who are following Jesus to have a solid understanding of scripture.
 A Biblist reads what is written in the Bible and studies a topic with other verses in mind and understands all topical verses as a whole.
 If you read something on Biblists.com that conflicts with another part of the Bible, please contact us so we can study the conflict together and come to a resolution.
 This website is dedicated to Biblists worldwide and we look forward to sharpening our iron with you as we study together.